MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-ios.md

   - Enable NAC in the VPN profile.

   > [!IMPORTANT]
-  > The [network access control (NAC) service is being deprecated](../protect/network-access-control-integrate.md) and replaced with Microsoft's latest NAC service, which is the Compliance Retrieval Service (CR Service).
-To support this change, Intune sends the device ID to Cisco ISE using a different format than the original deprecated service.
+  > The [network access control (NAC) service is deprecated](../protect/network-access-control-integrate.md) and replaced with Microsoft's latest NAC service, which is the Compliance Retrieval Service (CR Service).
+To support changes within Cisco ISE, Intune changed the device ID format.
 So, your existing profiles with the original NAC service will stop working.
   >
-  > To use the CR Service and prevent downtime with your VPN connection, redeploy this same device configuration profile.
+  > To use the CR Service and prevent downtime with your VPN connection, redeploy this same VPN device configuration profile.
 No changes are needed to the profile.
 You only need to redeploy.
-When the device syncs with Intune service, then the CR Service changes are automatically pushed to the device.
-And, your VPN connections will continue to work.
+When the device syncs with Intune service and receives the VPN configuration profile, then the CR Service changes are automatically deployed to the device.
+And, your VPN connections should continue to work.

   **When using Citrix SSO with Gateway**, be sure to: